No Metallicity Preference in Fast Radio Burst Host Galaxies: Modeling Background Galaxies

-Because the $\mstar$ and $\sfr$ values in the FMR (Eq.~\ref{eq:fmr}) are derived using traditional SED-fitting methods, while our \texttt{GALFRB} catalog relies on \texttt{Prospector}-based estimates, we correct for the systematic offset between these approaches (see \S \ref{ss:model_mass_sfr}).
-Specifically, we adjust only the stellar masses by subtracting $0.2$~dex: $\log(M_{\star,\rm SDSS}) = \log(M_{\star,\rm Prospector}) - 0.2$~dex.
-We do not apply any shift to the SFR values, as their offset is less systematic and has a smaller impact on our analysis.
-This correction ensures that we consistently model the metallicity for galaxies using \texttt{Prospector}-based $\mstar$ and $\sfr$ values.
+Because the $\mstar$ and $\sfr$ values in the FMR (Eq.~\ref{eq:fmr}) are calibrated on SDSS galaxies modeled with parametric SFHs (pSFHs), while our \texttt{GALFRB} catalog relies on estimates based on non-parametric SFHs (npSFHs) with \texttt{Prospector}, we correct for the systematic offset between these approaches as follows.

+As discussed by \citet{leja22}, galaxies modeled with npSFHs using \texttt{Prospector} tend to yield stellar masses systematically higher by $\sim$0.2~dex compared to those derived from pSFH models, an effect robustly confirmed for galaxies at $0.7 < z < 1.3$ (see Figure 9 in Section 6.2 of \citealt{leja22} and Figure \ref{fig:fig9leja22} in Appendix \ref{ss:leja22}).
+The offset arises primarily from the difference in SFH parameterization: non-parametric models allow for older stellar populations and more flexible recent SFHs, resulting in systematically higher inferred mass-to-light ratios.
+Consequently, the effect is unlikely to have a strong redshift dependence, at least around $z \lesssim 1$.
+We therefore apply a uniform $0.2$~dex correction to the stellar masses of our model galaxies, independent of redshift, when applying the FMR calibrated with pSFHs, $\log(M_{\star,\rm pSFH}) = \log(M_{\star,\rm npSFH}) - 0.2$~dex.

+Regarding SFR, because a direct npSFH–pSFH SFR comparison is still poorly constrained, any conversion between the two remains inherently uncertain.
+The closest available reference is \citet{leja22}, who compare npSFH SFRs to UV+IR–based SFRs—an approximate proxy for pSFH estimates—and report offsets of $-0.1$ to $-1$ dex for galaxies, with an average shift of $\sim -0.3$ dex at $0.7 < z < 1.3$ (Figure~9 of \citealt{leja22}; see also Figure~\ref{fig:fig9leja22} in Appendix~\ref{ss:leja22}).
+Given both this uncertainty and the lower redshift of our FRB host sample ($\langle z \rangle \approx 0.3$), we do not apply an SFR correction in our main analysis (but see \S\ref{sss:FMR_correction} for a test using a uniform SFR shift).
+Instead, we conservatively adopt the stellar-mass correction alone as our fiducial approach.

+These considerations ensure that our metallicity modeling remains consistent with the empirical FMR calibration with pSFHs while preserving the internally consistent \texttt{Prospector}-based ($\mstar$, $\sfr$) npSFH estimates within the mock galaxy sample.
+All quantities in our analysis (both for FRB host galaxy data and the model) are, unless otherwise noted, calibrated to the npSFH scale derived with \texttt{Prospector}.